That dollar amount results from a 29.9% increase compared to $185.2 billion five years earlier during 2020.

 Geographically the Republic of Ireland is the second-largest island of the British Isles, the third-largest island in Europe and the twentieth-largest island in the world.

-The top 5 customers buying Ireland’s exports in 2020 were the United States of America, United Kingdom, Germany, Belgium and mainland China.
-Collectively, that quintet of main importers of Irish exports accounted for over two-thirds of Ireland’s total shipments in 2021 by value.
+The top 5 customers buying Ireland’s exports in 2023 were the United States of America, Netherlands, United Kingdom, Germany and Belgium.
+Collectively, that quintet of major customers buying Irish exports bought over two-thirds (68.7%) of Ireland’s total shipments in 2024 by value.

-Applying a continental lens, 52.1% of Ireland exports by value were delivered to fellow European countries while 32.9% were sold to importers in North America.
-Ireland shipped another 12.7% worth of goods to Asia.
+Applying a continental lens, more than half (51.2%) of Ireland exports by value was delivered to fellow European countries while 35.9% was sold to importers in North American.
+Ireland shipped another 10.8% worth of goods to buyers in Asia.

-Smaller percentages went to Africa (1%), Latin America (0.6%) excluding Mexico but including the Caribbean, then Oceania (0.58%) led by Australia and New Zealand.
+Smaller percentages went to customers in Africa (0.9%), Latin America (0.7%) excluding Mexico but including the Caribbean, then Oceania (0.5%) led by Australia and New Zealand.

 Ireland’s Top Trading Partners